According to Norton, the U.S. will account for half of all data breaches by the year 2023.

 Paying a little extra money for an individual hosting plan is, therefore, a great way to reduce risk to your website.

-Having an SSL certificate is also a great way to secure people’s activity on your site.
+Having a Wildcard SSL certificate is also a great way to secure people’s activity on your site.

 Once you have the SSL certificate, make sure you default your website to be on HTTPS rather than HTTP – and if you are unsure how to do this you can always reach out to us for assistance.